The Impact of Anti-Prestige Clauses on Influencer Marketing

 We spent weeks investigating one issue: Anti-Prestige (don’t worry, the explanation is coming).

-What is Anti-Prestige, and How Does it Impact Influencers?
+What is Anti-Prestige, and How Does it Impact Influencer Agreements?

 “Influencer shall not engage in any ‘Anti-Prestige Activities’ and shall not otherwise engage in any activity which may tend to bring Influencer, Client, Product, or other applicable counterparty into public disrepute, contempt, scorn or ridicule… If at any time during the Term, Influencer commits any act which brings Influencer, Client, Product, or other applicable counterparty into public disrepute, contempt, scandal or ridicule, or which shocks the community or which reflects unfavorably upon the reputation of Influencer, Client, or the Product, or if the Influencer has so conducted him/herself in the past and such information becomes public during the Term, it shall be constituted a breach of this Agreement.”

 Danasia and other influencers we spoke with find these restrictions to be a bit odd.
-Many of them pointed out that they've always talked about inflammatory issues and made their stance known (regardless of what side of the aisle they’re on) as a way to build camaraderie with their audience.
-But with anti-prestige clauses such as the above, many influencers find themselves toeing the line when it comes to their speech online, something they've never had to do before.
+Many of them pointed out that they've always talked about inflammatory issues and made their stance known (regardless of what side of the aisle they’re on) as a way to build camaraderie with their audience (this was especially true for micro-influencers).
+But with anti-prestige clauses such as the above, many influencers find themselves toeing the line when it comes to their speech online, something they've never had to do before in an influencer marketing campaign.

 From the brand perspective, clauses like these make a lot of sense.
 With a political and social landscape that continues to be harder to manage, many brands are doing their best to opt-out of difficult conversations online and avoid the ostracism of potential customers.
 Many brands want to talk about their product or service only, and leave it at that.
-As they hire influencers, brands need to make sure every voice discussing their product is on the same page: discuss the product only.
+When it comes to their influencer campaigns, brands need to make sure every voice discussing their product is on the same page: discuss the product only.
+So, for many brands, social media influencer agreements include this clause by default.
 It means fewer headaches for them and a more positive online experience for their customers.

 What can Influencers do if they dislike Anti-Prestige?

 This is a difficult issue, and there isn't a solution that makes brands and influencers happy at the same time.
-So, we continued our conversation with Danasia by asking her… what do you do when you see restrictive Anti-Prestige clauses in a contract?
+So, we continued our conversation with Danasia by asking her… what do you do when you see restrictive Anti-Prestige clauses in an influencer contract?
 Her answer was simple.

 - Ask the brand to remove the clause.

 Danasia has found that, most of the time, the legal team writing a contract for a brand is not in close communication with the marketing team.
-When Danasia reaches out to her marketing contacts and requests that the clause be removed, they often have no qualms with doing so.
+When Danasia reaches out to her content marketing contacts and requests that the clause be removed, they often have no qualms with doing so.
+It seems like, for most brands, having a happy working relationship from the start is worth more than the clause.

 - If the brand is not willing to remove the clause, don’t sign.

-Danasia noted that not everyone is in a position to follow step two: sometimes you’ve just got to take the job, or the benefits of the contract far outweigh the losses.
+Danasia noted that not everyone is in a position to follow step two: sometimes you’ve just got to take the job, the free products are enticing and worth it, or other benefits of the contract far outweigh the losses.
 But for Danasia, it really is as simple as that.

 "A brand is hiring you because of who you are and how you present yourself.
 If they try to change how you present yourself when they’re hiring you, don’t bother working with them.
 Find a brand that will respect your voice and trust you to act professionally.
 If they don’t respect your voice, why endorse their product?"